matias-fuentes/CS50/README.md

 -   Familiarity in a number of languages, including C, Python, SQL, and JavaScript plus CSS and HTML
 -   How to engage with a vibrant community of like-minded learners from all levels of experience
 -   How to develop and present a final programming project to your peers
--   Database design, scalability, security, and user experience Through hands-on projects, you'll learn to write and use APIs, create interactive UIs, and leverage cloud services like GitHub and Heroku.
+-   Database design, scalability, security, and user experience.
+Through hands-on projects, you'll learn to write and use APIs, create interactive UIs, and leverage cloud services like GitHub and Heroku.

 "By course's end, you'll emerge with knowledge and experience in principles, languages, and tools that empower you to design and deploy applications on the Internet."